Chart Color Schemes

 Population

-AreaSearch's analysis indicates Cambridge Park's population is approximately 16,381 as of November 2025.
-This figure represents an increase of 377 individuals (2.4%) since the 2021 Census, which recorded a population of 16,004 people.
-The change is inferred from ABS's estimated resident population of 16,363 in June 2024 and the addition of 31 validated new addresses since the Census date.
+As of November 2025, Cambridge Park's population is approximately 16,381.
+This figure represents an increase of 377 people since the 2021 Census, which recorded a population of 16,004.
+The growth is inferred from ABS estimates; as of June 2024, the estimated resident population was 16,363, with an additional 31 validated new addresses since the Census date.
 This results in a population density ratio of 2,485 persons per square kilometer, placing Cambridge Park in the upper quartile relative to national locations assessed by AreaSearch.
 Natural growth contributed approximately 74.1% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+For areas not covered, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends suggest an increase just below the median of Australian statistical areas, with Cambridge Park expected to expand by 904 persons to 2041 based on latest numbers, reflecting a total increase of 5.4% over the 17-year period.
+By 2041, Cambridge Park is projected to increase by 904 persons based on the latest annual ERP population numbers, reflecting a total increase of approximately 5.4% over the 17-year period.

 Frequently Asked Questions - Population